 Unlike the Proposed Project, Alternative 3 would not result in the construction of the hotel and team medical clinic and the City Services Center Alternative site is located entirely outside the 65 dBA contour for aircraft operations from LAX.
-Thus, Alternative 3 would not expose sensitive receptors within the Project Site to excessive noise levels from aircraft operations, and impacts related to exposure to aircraft noise would be less than significant, like with the Proposed Project.
+Thus, Alternative 3 would not expose sensitive receptors within the Project Site to excessive noise levels from aircraft operations.
+For this reason, noise impacts associated with aircraft operations (Impacts 3.11-4 and 3.11-8) would be avoided.